top of page

 • International travel in available markets up to 2 months per trip

 In regards to the 2 month rule, the current anecdotal reports are that the 2 month rule is only being applied when people spend 2 months in a country where Starlink's currently not authorised.
+Personally we've spent years outside of our home country in other supported countries, with no issue.

 Getting Priority Data on Roam